tomaskraus/simple-string-pattern/README.md

 _Simple String Pattern_ (a.k.a.
 SSP) is a **trimmed** string with some **escape sequences**, intended to match **multi-line** _input_ in a **case-sensitive** manner.

 SSP consist of _Pattern Body_ (i.e. exact string to match), which can be surrounded by a _*Partial Mark*_ (`...`) on either side, to match the beginning, the end or the inside of the possible _input_.
-Spaces between pattern body and partial mark are insignificant.
+There must be at least one space between a _Partial Mark_ and _Pattern Body_.

 A simplified SSP structure (in an [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form)):